 How to Make Spicy Chicken Ramen:

-- Stir in soy sauce, rice vinegar, and sriracha.
+- Stir in the soy sauce, rice vinegar, and sriracha.
 Pour in the chicken broth and bring to a gentle simmer.

 Recipe Notes & Tips: